tomasbjerre/runnable-jar-to-docker/README.md

-  --maven-group <group>         Maven Group --maven-artifact <artifact>   Maven Artifact --maven-version <version>     Maven Package Version --compile-native <boolean>    True if the JAR should be compiled with GraalVM to native binary (default: false) --dry-run <boolean>           True if nothing should be done, just printed (default: false) -h, --help                    display help for command
+  --maven-group <group>         Maven Group --maven-artifact <artifact>   Maven Artifact --maven-version <version>     Maven Package Version --compile-native              True if the JAR should be compiled with GraalVM to native binary (default: false) --dry-run                     True if nothing should be done, just printed (default: false) -h, --help                    display help for command
 ```